Smarter flood risk management in England: investing in resilient catchments

-This policy insight reveals that England’s current approach to flood risk is contradictory, and skewed towards short-term reactive responses that ignore the central role of land management in building resilience to flooding.
+This policy insight reveals that England’s current approach to flood risk is contradictory, and skewed towards short term reactive responses that ignore the central role of land management in improving flood resilience.

 We make three recommendations that would lead to a greater level of resilience for either the same or lower cost than current approaches.
-These measures are considered to have the potential to raise standards for agricultural subsidy, achieve higher environmental benefit from farming, and reduce the escalating costs of flooding.
+These measures would raise standards for agricultural subsidy, achieve higher environmental benefit from farming and reduce the escalating costs of flooding.